ENERGY IN MOTION CAMP!

 Yes, there are many ways to store potential energy!

 Start with the types of energy.
 There are many, but the good news is that you know most of them already.
 Find out what energy IS.
 Get moving with kinetic energy.
 Store potential energy on top of your head, preferably NOT with a computer tablet.
 Transfer kinetic to potential energy in an outrageous chain reaction.

 - a super-capacitor car

 - Monday: What IS energy?
 You already know most of the types of energy.
 Can you guess each one from the riddles and clues?

 - Tuesday: Get moving with the energy of motion, kinetic energy.
 How fast can you move but still hang onto the energy of position, potential energy?
 The race is on!
 Use an online simulation to design your own skateboard park.

 - Wednesday: Setup your kinetic to potential energy chain reaction.
 Get wild and creative.
 Rube Goldberg here we come!
 Film and share with other campers.

 - Thursday: Play the energy transfer game.
 Some of these energy transfers are a rite of passage AND some involve basic survival skills.

 - Friday: Learn how to turn motion into electrical energy.
 NO battery required!
 Generate enough electricity to spin a motor and buzz a buzzer.
 Use a simulation to understand why it works.

-ENERGY 2 – SECOND WEEK CAMP
+SOLAR RACING – SECOND WEEK CAMP